 Step 1.
 Choose the right samples to start with.

 In other words, you shouldn’t have a kick with a long sustained sub fighting with coexisting sub-bass.
 Remember this!
 Tight punchy kicks with sustained bass and long sustained kicks by themselves.
-For example The 808 Drum.
+For example, a 808 Drum Kick.

 Use more than one kick drum sample within your track.
 Long sustained kicks in fewer bass parts and short punchy kick within heavy bass parts.